kallielevy/Advertising-docs/Advertising/bingads-13/bulk-service/campaign.md

 **Delete:** Read-only

 ## <a name="id"></a>Id
-The system generated identifier of the campaign.
+The system-generated identifier of the campaign.

 **Add:** Optional.
 You must either leave this field empty, or specify a negative identifier.
 A negative identifier set for the campaign can then be referenced in the *Parent Id* field of dependent record types such as ad groups or criterion.
 This is recommended if you are adding new campaigns and new dependent records in the same Bulk file.
 For more information, see [Bulk File Schema Reference Keys](../bulk-service/bulk-file-schema.md#referencekeys).
 **Update:** Read-only and Required